Cardiologists Feeling The Burn

 Cardiologists may also face time pressures and scheduling conflicts, as well as financial and administrative responsibilities.
 All of these factors can contribute to stress and burnout among cardiologists.

-According to Medscape’s 2022 Cardiologists Lifestyle, Happiness & Burnout Report, 42-percent of participants are feeling the effects of burnout.
-The survey included 13,069 participants from 29 separate specialties from June 29th to Sept.
-26th, 2021.
+According to Medscape’s 2023 Cardiologists Lifestyle, Happiness & Burnout Report, 36-percent of participants are feeling the effects of burnout and depression.
+However, outlets to relieve these feelings are trending in a positive direction.
+The survey included 9,100 physicians from 29 separate specialties.

 The Details